justinknguyen/Pi-Guide/Pi-Guide/Watchdog.md

 ## Testing

-_Optional:_ run a "fork bomb" on your shell:
+Run a "fork bomb" on your shell:

 ```
 :(){ :|:& };:
 ```

 Running this code will render your Raspberry Pi inaccessible until it’s reset by the watchdog.
 The Pi should be back up and running after a few minutes.
-If you notice your Pi is a little slow try rebooting it again with `sudo reboot`.

 ## Sources